-Safety Laws and Best Practice
+Safety Laws and Best Practices

 First up, you’ll need to check the child restraint safety laws in your state.
-This one doesn’t have to do with personal preference, but instead ensures you’re complying with the laws of your area.
-Many states require children to be in rear facing seats until 2, though requirements for booster seats and front facing seats vary a lot.
+This one doesn’t have to do with personal preference but instead ensures you’re complying with the laws of your area.
+Many states require children to be in rear-facing seats until 2, though requirements for booster seats and front-facing seats vary a lot.

-State laws have one thing in common, though: they typically don’t represent true best practice when it comes to car seat safety.
+State laws have one thing in common, though: they typically don’t represent true best practices when it comes to car seat safety.
 They usually just establish a bare minimum.
-But in line with best practice recommendations from car seat manufacturers and experts like the AAP, we recommend you keep your young passengers rear facing for as long as their car seat allows (but if you really want a number, we like to set a goal of age 4!), keep your child in a harnessed seat until at least five (but often 6-7), and in a booster until they pass the 5-step graduation test.
+But in line with best practice recommendations from car seat manufacturers and experts like the AAP, we recommend you keep your young passengers rear-facing for as long as their car seat allows (but if you really want a number, we like to set a goal of age 4!), keep your child in a harnessed seat until at least five (but often 6-7), and in a booster until they pass the 5-step graduation test.
 So as you decide what’s best for your family, take into account whether a car seat will allow you to exceed the minimums set out by state law and strive for best practice.
 (Even better: make sure your choice is within our recommendations!)

 This factor is pretty straightforward: what’s your budget?
 The price tag for a car seat in the US ranges from under $50 to over $700.
 Most of us find a comfortable point somewhere in the middle.
 Consider your budget and set a number early in your car seat shopping process.
-This’ll help you narrow your focus towards car seat options that work for your wallet.
+This will help you narrow your focus towards car seat options that work for your wallet.
 From there, you’ll be able to use the rest of our tips to select the one that’ll work for your family too!

 Remember, all car seats on the market pass the same strict, federally required testing.
 So there’s no need to max out that credit card to keep your child safe.
-Those fancy seats with higher price tags may have additional convenience features or a fancier cover, but don’t feel like those items are must-haves if they’ll put you out of your budget comfort zone.
+Those fancy seats with higher price tags may have additional convenience features or a fancier cover but don’t feel like those items are must-haves if they’ll put you out of your budget comfort zone.

 Age and Size of Your Child